pegi-os/git-1/README.md

    dictionary of slang.
  - "global information tracker": you're in a good mood, and it actually works for you.
 Angels sing, and a light suddenly fills the room.
- - "goddamn idiotic truckload of sh*t": when it breaks
+ - "goddamn idiotic truckload of sh*t": when it breaks git

 [INSTALL]: INSTALL
 [Documentation/gittutorial.txt]: Documentation/gittutorial.txt